muhamash/rdms-rockstart/Readme.md

 ```

 # VARCHAR
-A data type in `sql` it stores characters of a string variable length with  maximum of set of the fixed length, that means it will allow us to to store maximum length of the input without padded with extra blank spaces.
+A data type in `sql` it stores characters of a string variable length with  maximum of set of the fixed length, that means it will allow us to store maximum length of the input without padded with extra blank spaces.
 It is equal to the input string length.

 ### Characteristics
+- Stores the fixed character length of a input string data type as a variable length.
+- It stores data as variable formate like the exact length of the input string.
+- It is not padded with spaces though it takes 1 byte for each character but also take some bytes for holding the length informations.
+- Less porformance compared to CHAR

 ### Example
 ```sql